You can enable support in Gorouter for keep-alive connections with back ends. This article describes how and discusses configuration.

 max_idle_connections governs idle connections across all back ends.

-When keep-alive connections with back ends is enabled, the Gorouter must be reponsible for closing connections.
-If an app instance closes a connection at the exact same time that the Gorouter sends a new request using that connection, the request fails.
+When keep-alive connections with back ends is enabled, the Gorouter must be responsible for closing connections.
+If an app instance closes a connection exactly at the same time as the Gorouter sends a new request using that connection, the request fails, and the client receives an HTTP 502 error.